akostrik/CPP_module_42/README.md

 transform                              |applies a func to a range of elements, storing results in a destination range generate, generate_n                   |assigns the results of successive function calls to every element (N elements) in a range
-**Sorting and related operations**:    | partition                              |divides a range of elements into two groups stable_partition                       |divides elements into two groups while preserving their relative order sort, stable_sort                      |
+**Sorting and related operations**:    | partition, stable_partition            |divides a range of elements into two groups, divides elements into two groups while preserving their relative order sort, stable_sort                      |
 partial_sort, partial_sort_copy, nth_element|sorts the first N elements of a range, copies and partially sorts a range of elements, partially sorts the given range making sure that it is partitioned by the given element lower_bound, upper_bound               |an iterator to the first element not less than the given value